Cuspidal edges on focal surfaces of regular surfaces: Preliminaries

-Let $U\subset\R^2$ be a domain.
-Let $f\colon U\to\R^3$ be an immersion and $\nu$ its unit normal vector.
-Then we call the image of $f$ or $f$ itself a \textit{surface}.
-We assume that $f$ is a surface without umbilic point in the following.
-Then we can take a \textit{curvature line coordinate system} $(u,v)$ on $U$.
-In this case, it holds that
+Let $f\colon U\to\R^3$ be a surface and $\nu$ its unit normal vector field of $f$.
+Assume that $p\in U$ is not an umbilic point of $f$.
+Then there exist a sufficiently small neighborhood $\til{U}\subset U$ of $p$ and local coordinate system $(u,v)$ such that $F=M=0$ on $\til{U}$ (cf. \cite[page 188]{carmo}).
+We call such a coordinate system $(u,v)$ a \textit{curvature line coordinate system} on $\til{U}$.